eidp/actions-template/README.md

 # Template actions

-This repository contains actions for building EIDP templates
+This repository contains actions and reusable workflows for building EIDP templates

 <!-- BEGIN ACTIONS -->